dheeraj120501/FaceGaurd/README.md

-# A Survey On FaceGuard: Overcoming Criminal Recognition Challenges in Law Enforcement Scenarios
+# FaceGuard: Criminal Recognition in Law Enforcement Scenarios

-Survey Paper on FaceGuard: Overcoming Criminal Recognition Challenges in Law Enforcement Scenarios for the completion of final year project.
+For the completion of final year project

 ## Recommended tooling